boscacci/robertboscacci.com/content/projects/startup/2024-01-20_walling/walling_product.md

 draft: false
 related: false
 Description: "Robert Boscacci is a data scientist reading books on startups and micro-saas" # Keep to 150-160 chars
+summary: A brilliant product with no market or execution __is dead__
 toc: true
 keywords:
  - Robert Boscacci